psy0rz/portainer-templates/README.md

 # Overview
 These portainer templates are ment to run on a Docker server with ZFS volume support.

+In contrast with the default portainer templates, these will run behind a automatic reverse proxy via Traefik.
+This way you can run many web application containers on one server.

-It uses Traefik as reverse proxy with ZeroSSL to create SSL certificates.
+Traefik is configured to use ZeroSSL to get free SSL certificates.
 It uses portainer as web GUI for docker and to create new software stacks.

 # Requirements